-Is there anything more comforting and delicious than a bowl of hot, fresh, homemade chicken and dumplings?
+Is there anything more comforting than a bowl of fresh homemade chicken and dumplings?
+A rich, thick soup base is topped with fluffy drop-style dumplings for the ultimate bowl of nourishment.
 This recipe is perfect for fall and winter weather as the temperature starts to drop and we all need to be warmed up from the inside out.

-A pot of chicken and dumplings with a long spoon scooping a dumpling.
+Pot of chicken and dumplings with a metal spoon tucked underneath a dumpling.

 There’s just something about cold weather that makes you crave soup, especially soup that sticks to your bones and keeps you full all day or night.
 It’s safe to say that this easy chicken and dumplings recipe fits the bill!